Remember when flies didn't bother us and we didn't need homemade fly spray? Wait. That wasn't us. That was Adam and Even.

 Can you even imagine?

 Unfortunately, that time of complete communion with nature passed.
 Sharks eat people.
 Zucchinis die from squash bugs.
-And flies reek so much havoc during milking time, it's enough to drive a dairy cow (and her milker… and her pantless bucket carrier…) half mad.
+And flies reek so much havoc during milking time, it's enough to drive a dairy cow (and her milker… and her pantless bucket carrier…) mad.

-HALF MAD I TELL YOU!
+MAD I TELL YOU!
 Hence the homemade fly spray.